HAPNet: Toward Superior RGB-Thermal Scene Parsing via Hybrid, Asymmetric, and Progressive Heterogeneous Feature Fusion: Experiments

 In addition, HAPNet demonstrates promising generalizability for RGB-D/HHA scene parsing.
 As shown in Table \ref{tab.nyu}, our method outperforms all other RGB-T scene parsing networks on the NYU Depth V2 dataset.
-Specifically, HAPNet achieves an mIoU higher than ECGFNet \cite{zhou2023embedded} and RTFNet \cite{sun2019rtfnet} by $3.5\%$ and $5.9\%$, respectively.
-Meanwhile, these results suggest that HAPNet still lags behind SoTA methods, developed specifically for RGB-D/HHA data fusion, including Omnivore \cite{girdhar2022omnivore}, DFormer-L \cite{yin2023dformer}, and OmniVec \cite{srivastava2024omnivec} (mIoU is lower by $2.2$-$5.8\%$).
-Additionally, it underperforms CMX \cite{zhang2023cmx}, a SoTA general multi-modal data-fusion method by $1.9\%$ on mIoU.
-We hypothesize that this performance gap stems from the inherently different data distributions between the thermal and depth/HHA modalities, which limits the applicability of our architecture in the RGB-D/HHA scene parsing domain.
+Specifically, HAPNet achieves a $3.5\%$ higher mIoU than ECGFNet \cite{zhou2023embedded}, and a $5.9\%$ higher mIoU than RTFNet \cite{sun2019rtfnet}.
+However, these results suggest that HAPNet still lags behind SoTA methods, developed specifically for RGB-D/HHA data fusion, including Omnivore \cite{girdhar2022omnivore}, DFormer-L \cite{yin2023dformer}, and OmniVec \cite{srivastava2024omnivec} (mIoU is lower by $2.2$-$5.8\%$).
+Additionally, it underperforms CMX and CMNeXt \cite{zhang2023cmx,zhang2023delivering}, two SoTA general-purpose multi-modal scene parsing methods by $1.9\%$ in mIoU.
+We hypothesize that this performance gap stems from thermal images providing richer complementary features than depth/HHA images.
+While depth/HHA images primarily convey geometric information, thermal images capture both fine-grained spatial priors and semantic cues through heat signatures (e.g., distinguishing animate from inanimate objects).
+These characteristics are particularly well-suited to our proposed CSPD and CCG modules.
+Consequently, these inherent distributional differences between thermal and depth/HHA modalities limit the applicability of our architecture to RGB-D/HHA scene parsing.

+Despite achieving SoTA performance, HAPNet demonstrates competitive real-time performance. \clr{Our network contains $169.1$M parameters and achieves an inference speed of $\sim23$ frames per second (FPS) when processing images at a resolution of $480 \times 480$ pixels on an NVIDIA RTX 4090-D GPU.} This performance nearly meets the real-time processing requirements for autonomous driving systems.